 Lastly, you need to figure out the optimum price for your product or service.
 Along with it, you are advised to come up with a sales forecast.
 It will show what portion of the market you think you can get in a given time frame.

 The price should be higher than the variable cost.
 But pricing is beyond this basic principle.
 It is understood that customers usually link high rates to premium quality.
 However, if you are competing with low-priced alternatives to other products, you may not have the leverage to charge premium prices.

 Even if you have the space for charging high prices, you may lose a significant portion of revenue if your product’s price is too high.
 This is why pricing is such a critical part of market analysis.

 We, at Oak Business Consultant, are specialized in providing consultation on these matters.
-We have helped a number of companies in building a robust financial model and business plan along with Pitch Deck.
+We have helped several companies in building a robust financial model and business plan along with Pitch Deck.
 Therefore, you can visit our website Oak Business Consultant to consult with us for free.